-The largest three fixed IAS providers in the Maltese market, namely GO plc ('GO'), Melita Ltd ('Melita') and Epic Communications Ltd ('Epic'), together account for over 99% of the clients of internet services in Malta.

-In terms of market shares by the end of December 2022, Melita and GO accounted for 47.9% and 46.9% of the local client base of fixed broadband services, respectively.
-Epic accounted for a 5.0% market share at the end of the current reporting period, whilst Vanilla Telecoms Ltd ('Vanilla') accounted for a 0.1% market share.
+The largest three fixed IAS providers in the Maltese market, namely GO plc (hereafter 'GO'), Melita Ltd (hereafter 'Melita') and Epic Communications Ltd (hereafter 'Epic'), together account for over 99% of the clients of internet services in Malta.
+In terms of market shares by operator as at the end of March 2024, Melita and GO accounted for 47.1% and 46.6% of the local fixed broadband client base, respectively.
+Epic accounted for a 6.1% market share, while Vanilla Telecoms Ltd ('Vanilla') accounted for a 0.1% market share.